 Now that you have the Snowball's local IP address and the secret and access keys, proceed to add it as you S3-compatible storage in the MBS Web Console.

-Creating a Backup Plan for the Snowball Edge
+Create Backup Plan for Snowball Edge

 Proceed to create a new backup plan.
-Do not select the "I’d like to use AWS Snowball feature to make initial backup" check box when specifying the plan name.
+Do not select the "I’d like to use the AWS Snowball feature to make initial backup" check box when specifying the plan name.
 This feature is intended exclusively for the regular AWS Snowball.

 Ensure that you do not have any other services running on the port 8080 (you can check this using the netstat command).